voxire/nasna/README.md

 * building
 * floor

-* in Househould info
-    ** add message to guide user to what to do
+* in Househould info: add message to guide user to what to do

 Check everything missing: